UK Independence Party: Downward turn (2016–2018)

-Association with the far right (2018–2019)
+Move towards the far right (2018–2019)

-In the 2018 local elections UKIP lost 124 of the 126 seats it was defending, and gained a single seat in Derby for a net loss of 123.
+In the 2018 local elections, UKIP lost 124 of the 126 seats it was defending, and gained a single seat in Derby, for a net loss of 123.
 MEP James Carver left UKIP to sit as an independent on 28 May 2018, becoming the sixth UKIP MEP to leave since 2014.

 Under the leadership of Henry Bolton, party membership was understood to have fallen to around 18,000 by January 2018.
 During Batten's interim leadership term, the party avoided insolvency after a financial appeal to members.
-As the new permanent leader, Batten focused the party more on opposing Islam, which he described as a "death cult", was criticised as an "explicitly far-right party" after they invited Paul Joseph Watson as a spokesman, sought closer relations with the far-right activist Tommy Robinson and his followers, and made Muslim-only prisons party policy (which was criticised as "the first step to Muslim concentration camps").
+As the new permanent leader, Batten focused the party more on opposing Islam, which he described as a "death cult", sought closer relations with the right-wing activist Tommy Robinson and his followers, and made Muslim-only prisons party policy (which was criticised as "the first step to Muslim concentration camps").
+UKIP was criticised as an "explicitly far-right party" after they invited Paul Joseph Watson as a spokesman.
 The party saw its membership rise by 15% in July 2018, following the publication of the Chequers Agreement and allowing three prominent far-right activists to join the party.
 Previous leader Nigel Farage stated he was "really upset" that Robinson could be allowed into the party and that he believed Gerard Batten was marginalising the party.

-Batten's appointment of Robinson as an advisor was followed by a wave of high-profile resignations from the party.
+Batten's appointment of Robinson as an adviser was followed by a wave of high-profile resignations from the party.
 Farage announced his decision to resign in December 2018, calling Batten "obsessed" with Islam and saying that "UKIP wasn't founded to be a party based on fighting a religious crusade".
-Former Deputy Chair Suzanne Evans had left earlier that week after Batten survived a vote of confidence from the party NEC.
+Former deputy chair Suzanne Evans had left earlier that week after Batten survived a vote of confidence from the party NEC.
 The former leader of the party in the Welsh Assembly, Caroline Jones, and the MEP William Dartmouth had also cited the party's trajectory to the right as reasons for leaving the party.
 Another former leader, Paul Nuttall, also left for the same reason.
 By December 2018, a majority of the party's MEPs had left.
 Others leaving included Peter Whittle, the party's top vote-winner on the London Assembly.